M-Daeva/M-Daeva/README.md

 - 👋 Hi, I’m @Fewed
-- 👀 I’m interested in backend
+- 👀 I’m interested in web3
-- 🌱 I’m currently learning jango
+- 🌱 I’m currently learning svelte
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...